jannesbrunner/lecture-devops-app/doc/concept.md

   - Private Subnet B (running in availability zone B):  10.1.11.0/24
 - Terraform will create a whole VPC on AWS with described network for each environment

-- The running app itself (server part that also serves the client to a visitors browser) is set up in the public subnet of each environment.
+- The running app itself (server part that also serves the client to a visitors browser) is set up in the private subnet of each environment.
-- Alongside with a public reachable (but ssh-key secured) bastion server for performing administration task within the environment.
+- On the public subnet there is a public reachable (but ssh-key secured) bastion server for performing administration task within the environment.
   - e.g. checking out metrics and logs etc.
+- A public accessible load balancer is on the public subnet as well.
+  - Load balancer is listening on ports 80 (http) and 443 (https)
+  - A visitors request gets forwarded to the app running in private subnet
+  - Only load balancer can access the app server container from public Internet (besides bastion server)
 - the database is located in the private part of each environment because there is no need for direct public access to the db.
 - an AWS Internet Gateway is controlling inbound and outbound access to the app and the bastion server.
 - (there is also an AWS NAT Gateway acting as emergency exit for outbound traffic only for the private subnets).
+  - So containers can perform updates on port 443 for example
 - The traffic between Public and Private subnets is managed by a route table.

 - The network is set up to make use of AWS availability zones in the running AWS region
   - This is done by creating the subnets (public/private) twice, hence in availability zone A and B of the AWS region.
   - This means if availability zone A goes down, zone B can take over and prevent an outage.
-  - This also necessary for AWS load balancer to do its job.
+  - This also necessary for AWS load balancer in order do its job.

+### Provisioning

+- AWS CloudWatch (merging multiple log streams)
+- Prometheus

+All via bastion server (one each per environment [staging/production])

 ## Technology
 This sections briefly describes technology (software, etc.)